 - ask your regular pharmacist to order your repeats.

 - complete our online form.
 Please note that this method is slow because your request must be transcibed by hand onto our system.
 Where possible use Patient Access or the NHS App.

 We issue many hundreds of prescriptions each week so regret that we cannot take requests over the phone.

 We prescribe a maximum of three months’ supply of medication on a single prescription (6 months for oral contraception).
 Some medications, particularly strong pain killers, addictive medications and medication prescribed for mental health problems are issued using weekly or monthly prescriptions.

 Many medications need to be monitored by blood tests or clinical assessment.
 We may ask you to arrange a review or a blood test before issuing your prescription.

 - Only requesting what you need.

-The safe processing of repeat prescriptions for our 14000 patients is an enormous task which occupies a large amount of administrative and clinical time.
-We try really hard to get it right but are aware that in spite of this there are times when we might fall short of the mark.
+The safe processing of repeat prescriptions for our 16500+ patients is an enormous task which occupies a large amount of administrative and clinical time.
+We try really hard to get it right but if something goes wrong then please explain it to us and we will do our best to put the matter right.